-Mr. Sanness is independent for the purposes of NI 58-101.
+Dr. Moore is independent for the purposes of NI 58-101.

-L. H. (Harry) Lundin, Director
+L. H. (Harry) Lundin

+Director

+Member of the Reserves and Sustainability Committee

-Harry Lundin graduated from the University of Arizona, where he obtained a degree in Mining Engineering.
+L. H. (Harry) Lundin graduated from the University of Arizona, where he obtained a degree in Mining Engineering.
 In addition, Harry received his Master's degree in Metals and Energy Finance from Imperial College London.